 British Columbia (B.C.) is a natural place to start a business or expand existing operations.

-British Columbia (B.C.) offers a competitive business climate, leading in sustainable, high-tech industries like agriculture, mass timber, and mining.
+British Columbia offers a competitive business climate, leading in sustainable, high-tech industries like agriculture, mass timber and critical minerals.
 Home to international brands like Slack, Hootsuite, and Lululemon, Vancouver is a fast-growing low-carbon economy.

 Canada has free trade agreements with more than 50 international markets representing nearly two-thirds of global GDP.